Important Phrasal Verbs With Meaning for Competitive Exams

 - She has deiced to dispose of (sell-off) her mother’s old home.

-- My friend is disposed to (inclined) share all his experience with us.
+- My friend is disposed to (inclined) share all his experiences with us.

 Phrasal verbs With Do